 Departments |

-14 Departments Emergency/ Trauma/ Infectons/ General Internal Medicine /General Surgery / Gastrointinal Medicine/ Cardiology/ Remote Consultation/ Neurosurgery/ Neuroendovascualar / Neurology/ Rehabilitation/ Health Checkup / Pediatric |
+15 Departments Emergency/ Trauma/ Infectons/ General Internal Medicine /General Surgery / Gastrointinal Medicine/ Cardiology/ Remote Consultation/ Neurosurgery/ Neuroendovascualar / Neurology/ Rehabilitation/ Health Checkup / Pediatric / Obstetrics and Gynecology |

 2009.Apr |

-The investigation by the Economic Research Institute for ASEAN and East Asia |
+The investigation by the Economic Research Institute for ASEAN and East Asia (ERIA) |

 2011.Apr |

-The investigation by the Japanese Ministry of Economy, Trade, and Industry |
+The investigation by the Japanese Ministry of Economy, Trade, and Industry (METI) |

 2013.May |

-Audience with the King Sihamoni |
+Audience with King Norodom Sihamoni, King of Cambodia |

 2013.Nov |

-Opened a public seminar about “Stroke” Prime Minister Shinzo Abeʼs visit |
+Opened a public seminar about "Stroke" with Prime Minister Shinzo Abe’s attendance |

 2014.Apr |

-Registration of Sunrise Healthcare Service Co, Ltd at Ministry of Commerce Mr. Toshiaki FUKUDA appointed as Chairperson of Board of Directors |
+Registration of Sunrise Healthcare Service Co., Ltd at the Ministry of Commerce |

 2014.Sep |